On endomorphisms of projective varieties with numerically trivial canonical divisors: General results on surjective endomorphisms

 In general, we ask the following question.
-We shall see later it is true for the case of abelian varities (cf.~Proposition \ref{prop-5lem}). \begin{question} Let $\pi:X\to Y$ be a surjective morphism of projective varieties.
+We shall see later that it is true for the case of abelian varieties (cf.~Proposition \ref{prop-5lem}). \begin{question} Let $\pi:X\to Y$ be a surjective morphism of projective varieties.
 Let $f:X\to X$ and $g:Y\to Y$ be surjective endomorphisms such that $g\circ \pi=\pi\circ f$.
 Suppose $f$ is amplified (resp.~quasi-amplified).
 Will $g$ be amplified (resp.~quasi-amplified)? \end{question}